wercker-labs/wercker-blog/source/posts/2013-06-20-Getting-started-with-Node-Mongoose-MongoDB-Part1.md

 You can sign up for wercker for free [here](https://app.wercker.com/users/new/).

+[Part two](http://blog.wercker.com/2013/06/21/Getting-started-with-Node-Mongoose-MongoDB-Part2.html) of this tutorial is now also available in which we deploy our finished application.

 ### Declaring our dependencies

 Let us first declare our dependencies through the `package.json` format.
 We will be using [express](http://expressjs.com/) as our application framework, and [mongoose](mongoosejs.com), an object document mapper for MongoDB and node.js applications.
 For testing purposes we will leverage [Mocha](http://visionmedia.github.io/mocha/) and [SuperTest](https://github.com/visionmedia/supertest).